-In case of a draw (Electronic).
+In case of a draw (Electronic Scoring)

-If the match ends, by one or more judges, in a draw (equal points after 3 rounds), to determine a winner, the electronic scoring system will automatically assign the win to the fighter, who amassed more points in the last round.
+• If the match ends, by one or more judges, in a draw (equal points after 3 rounds), to determine a winner, the electronic scoring system will automatically assign the win to a fighter who scored the most points in the last round.

 Art.
-5.4 Directive 3 - awarding points (Using Clickers and Scorecards).
+5.4 Awarding points (Using Clickers and Scorecards).

-For all legal techniques (punches, kicks or sweeping), clearly landed on legal targets with speed, focus, balance and power, the judge will give one point to a fighter using the clickers.
+For all legal techniques (punches, kicks or sweeping), clearly landed on legal targets with speed, focus, balance and power, the judge will give points to each fighter using the clickers.
 The clicker score will be recorded on the paper after each round.
-Scores will be accumulated with the winner being the highest scoring fighter over the three rounds per judge.
+The winner will be the fighter with the highest scoring over the three rounds.

-It is mandatory for all judges to use clickers during the Continental and World Championships if the electronic system is not used.
+It is mandatory if no digital system is available for all judges to use clickers in Continental and World Championships.
 At the end of the match, the judge will sum the total points given and name the winning fighter who has the larger number of points.
 The judge must make a circle around the fighter's name.

-Punch to the body or head

-Kick to the body or head

-1 Click

-1 Click

-• Foot sweep leading the opponent to touch the floor with any other part of the body apart from feet = 1 Click

-• Jumping kick to body or head = 1 Click
+- Punch to the body or head = 1 Click - Kick to the thigh, body or head = 1 Click - Foot sweeps leading the opponent to touch the floor with any part of the body apart from feet = 1 Click - Jumping kicks to the body or head = 1 Click

-In case of a draw (Clickers).
+In case of a draw (Clickers/Scorecard).